 by: God (as told to his humble servant John Holler)

-Editor's Note: Below you will find THREE of the TEN Fantasy Demandments for 2025 (they change every year).
-If you'd like to read all ten, please click HERE to order our 2025 Pre-Season Draft Guide.
+Editor's Note: Below you will find THREE of the TEN Fantasy Demandments for 2026 (they change every year).
+If you'd like to read all ten, please click HERE to order our 2026 Pre-Season Draft Guide.

 "In the beginning, He that is God created fantasy football.
 He looked and said it was good."
 Genesis 17:52

-For the past 25 years, He has chosen few among us that he sees as the proper vessel to convey His message.
-A couple thousand years ago in a land far, far away, Moses came down from the mountain with the Ten Commandments - a guide of principles that most, but not all, still live by.
-For reasons I have yet to fully understand, He has selected me to provide his fantasy football Ten Demandments - the same guiding principles imparted to Moses, except for the kingdom of fantasy football.
+For the past quarter-century, He has chosen those among us that he sees as the proper vessel to convey His message.
+A couple thousand years ago in a land far, far away, Moses came down from the mountain with the Ten Commandments – a guide of principles that most, but not all, still live by.
+For reasons I have yet to fully understand, He has selected me to provide his fantasy football Ten Demandments – the same guiding principles imparted to Moses, except for the kingdom of fantasy football.

 If you follow these guidelines, He will be pleased because He sends these Demandments to you because He wants to give you the best opportunity to discover the milk and honey of the Promised Land at the end of the season.